 sweet potato and carrot latkes

-- Transfer to a large bowl and add the flours, spices, baking powder, salt, and eggs, and gently fold together.
+Transfer to a large bowl and add the flours, spices, baking powder, salt, and eggs, and gently fold together.
+Add more flour if needed.
+You want the batter to be on the dry side.
+The more dry the batter, the crisper the latke.

 Want an even easier and healthier take on latkes?
 Consider a latke cake!